iurysza/iurysza.github.io/src/content/publishing-an-obfuscated-kotlin-library.md

 Problem solved!
 Or maybe not.

 # Automating the publication pipeline
 Assuming you get the `artifactId` right, what we did until now may actually work for youu.
 The obfuscate task will trigger a build and then obfuscate the jar.
-But that not ideal.
+But that's not ideal.
 We don't want to manually run this specific task every time.
 To me, the obfuscation step should be just a part of our library's publication pipeline now.
 We shouldn't have to remember about it anymore.
 In order to fix this we need to take a look at this so called, publication pipeline.

 If you already have one, it may be just a simple `publishing` task, something like this: